hrasto/hrasto.github.io/content/_index.md

 My research sits at the intersection of NLP and psycholinguistics — I work on tokenization, language model evaluation, and the conditions under which models generalise across domains and registers.
 [Here](/thesis-summary.pdf) is the summary of my thesis.

 I am currently open to new opportunities.
-I am equally interested in continuing NLP research (generalizibility, input representation, language codecs, domain drift, quantitative/theoretical/psycholinguistics) and in pivoting to fields such as algorithmic monitoring, speech, accessible language technologies, robotics, energy grid management and load prediction, or R&D in niche industries.
+I am equally interested in continuing NLP research (generalizibility, input representation, language codecs, domain drift, quantitative/theoretical/psycholinguistics) and in pivoting to fields such as algorithmic monitoring, speech, accessible language technologies, robotics, load prediction in energy grids, or R&D in niche industries.

 → [CV](/cv/)